Do I have to wash my recyclables?

 Once materials are sorted, they are sent to recyclers throughout the United States and the world, depending on the availability of markets and value of the materials.

-For example: newsprint and cardboard are sometimes sent to the Abitibi paper mill in Snowflake, Ariz., which is in the northeastern part of the state.
-However, some paper goes to exporters in California and then to other parts of the world.
+Materials are sent to local recyclers.
+However, some materials go to exporters in California and then to other parts of the world.